 Residential Resurfacing - The 2022 program will provide new asphalt overlay for approximately 33 streets with the remaining streets resurfaced with a slurry seal for areas 1, 2, 3 and 4.
 These areas encompass all residential streets bounded by the I-5 freeway, Los Alisos Boulevard, Jeronimo Road, Marguerite Parkway and La Paz Road and Veterans Way.
-The construction contract was awarded on July 12, 2022 with work substantially completed by end of October.
+The construction contract for the asphalt overlay was awarded on July 12, 2022 with work substantially completed by end of October 2022.
+The slurry seal contract was awarded on February 14, 2023.
+Work is expected to begin in March with completion in June 2023.
 La Paz Bridge & Road Widening - This project will add a third lane in each direction of La Paz Road between Chrisanta Drive and Muirlands Boulevard.
 The roadway and the existing bridges over the railroad tracks will be widened.
-Construction contract was awarded by the City Council on July 12, 2022 and construction is expected to commence in January 2023.
+Construction contract was awarded by the City Council on July 12, 2022 and construction began in January 2023.